6 Cost Savers to Prep for Editing

-Consider submitting a second or third draft for review to cut costs, using guides such as The Oxford Essential Guide to Writing to help think this self-editing process through.
+If you know you're going to skip getting a substantive or developmental edit and go straight to getting a copy/line edit (all defined here) of text you believe is ready to go to print, consider submitting a second or third draft for review to cut costs, using guides such as The Oxford Essential Guide to Writing to help think this self-editing process through.
 For spelling, capitalization and other considerations, you could start with merriam-webster.com (used alongside their collegiate dictionary by book editors), or, for magazine features or blog posts, a good option is the Associated Press Stylebook.

-Self-editing could take two or more months for a book.
+Self-editing could take two or (many) more months for a book.
 If possible, pause between each editing round.
 Doing so allows big picture elements that are inconsistent or need altering to stand out, such as the fact that a person you highlighted as being important in chapter two is absent later.
 To keep your focus, consider reading the text out loud (which also helps catch clunky-sounding sentences).
 The added time spent with your text might also bring to mind livelier anecdotes to swap in, and more.

 Seek Early Feedback

 It's often tough for writers to gain perspective on their work, which is why even experienced ones tend to hire editors.
 But you can save some money up front by using a writing group or beta readers to road test your baby.